Customer Interaction Revisited

 Then we took a closer look at the four factors that determine the outcome of a business: vision, strategy, purpose, and mission.
 In that particular order!

-Now we looked at both the Carousels and the four aspects that determine the business.
+Next, we looked at both the Carousels and the four aspects that determine the business.
 Could we map all of them in one image?
-After careful consideration, it appeared we could, leading to The Venture Wheel™.
-This became the pinnacle of the ROUNDMAP™ framework, while we consider the Customer Roundtable Blueprint™ to be its foundation.
+After careful consideration, it appeared we could, leading to the Business Lifecycle Map™.
+This became the pinnacle of the ROUNDMAP™ framework, while we consider the Customer Lifecycle Map™ to be its foundation.

 Unity and Diversity